-Now that you know the answer you should probably learn more about why apples are good for your little piggies and how often you should give it to them.
+Now that you know the answer you should probably learn more about why apples are good for your little guinea pig and how often you should feed them apples.
 Let’s start with benefits.

 Apples are beneficial to both humans and animals.
 Guinea pigs, in this case, benefit from apples too.
 On average, guinea pigs require around 10mg of vitamin C per day.
 According to the nutritional content of most fruits and vegetables, vitamin C is highly present in most of them.
 Apples are no exception as they have the right amount of this vitamin for your guinea pigs’ health.

 Vitamin C is a powerful antioxidant that is well-known for blocking free radicals as well as boosting resistance to diseases and infectious agents.
 A guinea pig taking an apple each day is more likely to be resistant to disease-causing microorganisms as compared to ones that don’t receive any apples.

 Apples are also a great source of dietary fiber which is located on the peels.
 Fiber is useful for digestion among other benefits.
 In addition to all this, the leaves found on apple trees are great for the guinea pigs.
 They supply them with sufficient calcium.
 Some of the other minerals that you can also find in apples include potassium and phosphorous.